elizabethc99/2D-Jupyter/README.md

 Click on a column toolbar to select/unselect that column.
 If a column is selected, adding a new column will place it directly to the right.
 If the delete column button is clicked, the selected column will be deleted.
 If no column is selected, a new column is added to the right end of the notebook, or the rightmost colum will be deleted.

 Use the plus button on the column header toolbars to add cell to the bottom of that column.
 The right and left arrows will shift the column right and left respectively.

+<b> Be sure to manually save your notebook as you work, as the autosave function does not always work correctly. <b>